QuakeMigrate/QuakeMigrate/docs/tutorials/lut.rst

     from quakemigrate.lut import compute_traveltimes

+    compute_traveltimes(
+        grid_spec,
+        stations,
+        method="homogeneous",
+        vp=5.,
-    compute_traveltimes(grid_spec, stations, method="homogeneous", vp=5., vs=3.,
+        vs=3.,
-                        log=True, save_file=/path/to/save_file)
+        log=True,
+        save_file=/path/to/save_file
+    )

 1-D velocity models
 ###################
-1-D velocity models are read in from an (arbitrarily delimited) textfile using `quakemigrate.io.read_vmodel`.
-There is only 1 required (case-sensitive) column header - "Depth", which corresponds to the depths for each block in the velocity model.
-Each additional column should contain a velocity model that corresponds to a particular seismic phase, with a (case-sensitive) header, e.g. `Vp` (Note: Uppercase `V`, lowercase phase code).
+1-D velocity models are read in from an (arbitrarily delimited) textfile using :func:`quakemigrate.io.read_vmodel`.
+There is only 1 required (case-sensitive) column header - ``Depth``, which corresponds to the depths for each block in the velocity model.
+Each additional column should contain a velocity model that corresponds to a particular seismic phase, with a (case-sensitive) header, e.g. ``Vp`` (Note: Uppercase ``V``, lowercase phase code).

 .. note:: The units for velocities should correspond to the units used in specifying the grid projection. km -> km / s; m -> m / s.